What positions exist at camp?

 Most people we hire each year work as camp counselors.
 Additional positions exist, including support staff, kitchen staff, leadership staff, and health staff.
 See positions we are currently hiring for on this page.

 At Friends Camp, counselors work with kids of all ages!
-The sessions are divided by age, with the first session being the youngest kids ages 7-12, the second session with middle schoolers, and the last session with high schoolers.
+The sessions are divided by age: the first session is the youngest kids ages 7-12, the second session is middle schoolers (10-13), and the last two sessions are high schoolers (13-17).
 During each of these sessions, campers throughout the age range do activities together.
 In most summers, we make an effort to put younger campers with older campers in the same cabin.
-For the summer of 2021, campers in cabins will be grouped more by age due to our cohort structure, but staff will still have the opportunity to work with kids of all ages!

 As a counselor, how many kids will I look after at once?